Multirate Packet Delivery In Heterogeneous Broadcast Networks: Introduction

-In addition to block-based codes, there also exist non-block-based network codes \cite{2007durvytowards,2008sundararajanarq,2008Sundararajanthreereceiver ,2009sundararajanfeedback,2014Sadeghidynamic,futhesis,2009barroseffective,2011sundararajanTCP,2012wureliable}.
-Some of which \cite{2008sundararajanarq,2008Sundararajanthreereceiver,2009sundararajanfeedback,2014Sadeghidynamic,futhesis} similar to \cite{2004RToblivious,2007RatelessCodes} provide the chance of decoding the packets prior to receiving all the information sent from the sender.
-They use the receivers' feedback to determine which packets should be encoded together and transmitted.
-For the purpose of real-time streaming, an ARQ (Automatic Repeat Request) online network coding has been introduced in \cite{2008sundararajanarq} that combines the benefits of ARQ and network coding for broadcast networks.
-It achieves the maximum throughput of one hop multicast networks but suffers from large delay for weak receivers.
-For the delay mitigation problem, some solutions have been proposed in \cite{2009barroseffective,2008Sundararajanthreereceiver,2009sundararajanfeedback}.
-In \cite{2008Sundararajanthreereceiver}, a non-block-based algorithm for three receivers has been suggested and then it has been improved for any number of receivers in \cite{2009sundararajanfeedback}.
-However, both \cite{2008Sundararajanthreereceiver} and \cite{2009sundararajanfeedback} only considered homogeneous networks.
-The authors in \cite{2009sundararajanfeedback} conjectured that their approach is asymptotically optimal in the decoding delay and delivery delay when in the limit the packet arrival rate at the sender approaches the capacity (or the load factor approaches one).
-A non-asymptotic analysis (with respect to the load factor) of the works in \cite{2008sundararajanarq} and \cite{2009sundararajanfeedback} has been done in \cite{2014Sadeghidynamic ,futhesis} and \cite{2012SadeghiDeliverydelayanalysis} for homogeneous networks.
-In \cite{2012SadeghiDeliverydelayanalysis}, the authors have shown that the coding scheme of \cite{2009sundararajanfeedback} is more practical than the one in \cite{2008sundararajanarq}, because it provides more opportunity to transmit uncoded packets, which causes better decoding for the receivers.
+In addition to block-based codes, there also exist non-block-based network codes \cite{2009barroseffective,2008sundararajanarq,2008Sundararajanthreeuser,2009sundararajanfeedback,2014Sadeghidynamic,futhesis,2011sundararajanTCP,2012wureliable}.
+Similar to \cite{2004RToblivious,2007RatelessCodes}, the goal in papers \cite{2008sundararajanarq,2008Sundararajanthreeuser,2009sundararajanfeedback,2014Sadeghidynamic,futhesis} is to increase the chance of decoding the packets prior to receiving all the information sent from the sender.
+They use the users' feedback to determine which packets should be encoded together and transmitted.
+For the purpose of real-time streaming, an ARQ (automatic repeat request) online network coding has been introduced in \cite{2008sundararajanarq} that combines the benefits of ARQ and network coding for broadcast networks.
+It achieves the maximum throughput of one hop multicast networks but suffers from large delay for weak users.
+For the delay mitigation problem, some solutions have been proposed in \cite{2009barroseffective,2008Sundararajanthreeuser,2009sundararajanfeedback}.
+In \cite{2008Sundararajanthreeuser}, a non-block-based algorithm for three users has been suggested and then it has been improved for any number of users in \cite{2009sundararajanfeedback}.
+However, both \cite{2008Sundararajanthreeuser} and \cite{2009sundararajanfeedback} only considered homogeneous networks.
+The authors in \cite{2009sundararajanfeedback} conjectured that their approach is asymptotically optimal in the decoding delay and delivery delay in the limit when the packet arrival rate at the sender approaches the capacity (or the load factor approaches one).
+A non-asymptotic analysis (with respect to the load factor) of the works in \cite{2008sundararajanarq} and \cite{2009sundararajanfeedback} has been done in \cite{2014Sadeghidynamic,futhesis,2012SadeghiDeliverydelayanalysis} for homogeneous networks.
+In \cite{2012SadeghiDeliverydelayanalysis}, the authors have shown that the coding scheme of \cite{2009sundararajanfeedback} is more practical than the one in \cite{2008sundararajanarq}, because it provides more opportunities to transmit uncoded packets, which results in better decoding for the users.
 Based on the observations of \cite{2012SadeghiDeliverydelayanalysis}, a dynamic rate adaptation scheme was proposed in \cite{2014Sadeghidynamic} to improve system throughput and delay.